 So what should you do if you are not a responsible gambler?
 Like all addictions, it is very difficult to cope without some help and support from outside.
 There might be a number of issues to deal with, for as well as your compulsion to gamble you might also be in serious debt.
 Fortunately there are organizations which can help, for instance the Citizens Advice Bureau (CAB) can help you with your debt problems and GamCare will help you deal with your gambling problem.

 Here are a few simple rules to follow to ensure you don’t get in trouble by gambling:

 Know the rules of whichever online casino you intend to play at.
-This can be done by reading the online rules or watching video tutorials, and free demo games are often available at places like Lucky Nugget online casino you can double-check your understanding of the rules before you play.
+This can be done by reading the online rules or watching video tutorials, and free demo games are often available so you can double-check your understanding of the rules before you play.

 Work out an amount you won’t mind losing and then stick to it.
 Make sure the money you budget is money you definitely don’t need for anything else.
 This will help you avoid the temptation to deposit more money to try and win your budgeted money back.
 Working out how much you can afford to lose that week/month and then spreading it over the amount of times you’ll want to gamble is a great way to keep it real and fun.

 Set your deposit limit with the casino at whatever your budgeted amount is.
 Self-imposed limits stop you depositing any more money in any 24 hour period, and by then any naughty impulses should have gone away.